 “I’d like that,” I reply quietly, as her and I turn off into some empty corner of the city.

 “I need a moment alone,” I breathe, exasperated.

-“We cannot,” she says.
+“We cannot,” she says, tugging my sleeve.
 “After what happened when we first came here…please, I do not want to split up again.”